 At St Alban’s, we ensure RE provides a more coherent, progressive and challenging approach to the teaching of Christianity within the context of the wider exploration of the diversity of religion and belief in the modern world.
 We ensure RE allows pupils to explore ways of extending their ability to think theologically and engage in theological enquiry as part of their learning in RE by building on a spiral curriculum.
 Our RE teaching at St Alban’s is in line with the recommendations of the Statement of Entitlement for Church Schools, published by the Church of England Education Office (June 2016).
 Christianity is, therefore, no less than two thirds of RE curriculum time.
 The teaching of Christianity is core to the teaching of RE in our Church of England school.
 However, as a Church school we also have a duty to foster an accurate and increasing understanding of world religions and worldviews.
 As a result, we aim to ensure our children gain greater insight into the world in which they are growing up.
 They learn to appreciate the varying faiths of others and develop a deeper understanding of their own ideas and beliefs.
 These outcomes must contribute to harmonious relationships within and between communities, promoting social inclusion and combating prejudice and discrimination.

-Religious Education contributes to children’s spiritual, moral, cultural, intellectual, social and physical development by helping them to understand what religions teach, what it means to be a religious believer, and to be aware of experiences which raise issues about the meaning of life.
-Religious Education also helps children to learn not only about their own religion and other people's, but also to learn from religions, skills of: consideration, tolerance, empathy and respect.
+Religious Education contributes to children’s spiritual, moral, cultural, intellectual, social and physical development by helping them to understand what religions teach, what it means to be a religious believer, and to be aware of experiences, which raise issues about the meaning of life.
+Religious Education in our school also helps children to learn not only about their own religion and about other people's, but also to learn from religions, skills of:

-Children are also afforded the opportunity to deepen their understanding of the religion and world views as lived by believers through exploring the text and context, relating the actions of the believer to their beliefs and how does it apply to the lives of other individuals from different faiths.
+Children are also afforded the opportunity to deepen their understanding of the religion and worldviews as lived by believers through exploring the text and context, relating the actions of the believer to their beliefs and discovering how it apply to the lives of other individuals from different faiths